Explore the Global Marketplace

 - Exchange Program: Champlain has a partnership with five international schools.
 While Burlington students immerse themselves in either New Zealand, Scotland, France, or the Netherlands, we welcome students from our exchange partners for a semester or full academic year.

 - Faculty-Led Courses: Champlain also offers faculty-led courses.
 These courses change year to year, and faculty members will promote these particular offerings on campus.
 Many entail a semester course that spends a break or a couple weeks in the summer abroad.
-For more information, contact the Office of International Education.
+For more information, contact the Champlain Abroad.